squizzi/pktstat-bpf/README.md

   --external                    if true, only show traffic to external destinations --internal-networks STRING    comma-separated list of internal network CIDRs to filter out when using --external
                                 (default: 127.0.0.0/8,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16)
-  --output-file STRING          path to file for writing output (if empty, output to stdout) --version                     display program version
+  --version                     display program version
 ```